 The future is arriving quietly.
 No robot dentists hovering over you like in sci-fi films.
 Just small upgrades that make appointments less mysterious and faster.

 Instead of reacting to problems, care becomes a series of gentle nudges — earlier, more personalised, less stressful.
+Your dentist translates the AI output into normal human language—no surprise quizzes about molars.

 The coming wave is not about replacing dentists.
 It is about giving them clearer signals, steadier tools, and better predictions — and giving us a calmer, more transparent path to healthy teeth.